-Identification must be available upon request.
+Identification must be available upon request to all residential staff members (I.e. Residence Hall Directors, Resident Assistants, Desk Attendants, University Police, etc.).
 Student ID cards are non-transferable (just like room keys) meaning you may not give your Student ID card to another individual to gain access to College facilities or events.

 Should you lose your card you should notify your RHD so that door access to the hall can be deactivated.
 You should also deactivate your ID Card to ensure that your panther dollars and meals are protected.
-To deactivate your card, log into the student portal, navigate to campus life, panther card and in the account menu select Deactivate Card.
+To deactivate your card, log into the student portal, navigate to campus life, panther card and in the account, menu select Deactivate Card.
 If you have difficulty navigating the process please touch base with the ID Office.